 • Other behaviors that didn’t imitate that of the model were also recorded e.g. punching the Bobo doll on the nose.

-• Children who observed the aggressive models made far more imitative aggressive responses than those who were in the non-aggressive or control groups.
+• Children who observed the aggressive model made far more imitative aggressive responses than those who were in the non-aggressive or control groups.

 • There was more partial and non-imitative aggression among those children who has observed aggressive behavior, although the difference for non-imitative aggression was small.

-• The girls in the aggressive model conditions also showed more physical aggressive responses if the model was male but more verbal aggressive responses if the model was female; (However, the exception to this general pattern was the observation of how often they punched Bobo, and in this case the effects of gender were reversed).
+• The girls in the aggressive model condition also showed more physical aggressive responses if the model was male but more verbal aggressive responses if the model was female.
+However, the exception to this general pattern was the observation of how often they punched Bobo, and in this case the effects of gender were reversed.

 • Boys were more likely to imitate same-sex models than girls.
 The evidence for girls imitating same-sex models is not strong.